TrademarkTrademark

 MPL 2.0 is what most engineers mean when they say "open source."
 Use it for anything.
 Sell products built on it.
 Modify it, as long as the modifications to MPL files go back under MPL.
 There is no clause that asks what business you're in.

 BSL 1.1 reads differently.
 You can run it, you can read it, and you can extend it for your own use.
 What the additional use grant restricts is using Terraform to provide a service that HashiCorp considers competitive with its own offerings.
 Each released version eventually flips to MPL, but only four years after that version's release date.
-The practical implication for vendors that offer managed Terraform services is that they need to take a position on whether their service falls inside or outside the grant; some have continued, some have switched their managed offering to OpenTofu, and a few have asked HashiCorp directly.
+So any vendor offering a managed Terraform service has to take a position on whether their service falls inside or outside the grant.
+Some have continued, some have switched their managed offering to OpenTofu, and a few have asked HashiCorp directly.

 Most internal platform teams will not feel this difference in daily usage.
 If you are running Terraform on your own pipelines against your own cloud accounts, the BSL usually has no effect on what you do day to day.
 It starts to matter when legal or procurement asks whether the IaC tooling is open source, particularly in public sector environments where that question is answered against the OSI list.
 It matters more if your product or service involves running Terraform on behalf of other customers.